kryukoff/ups_work_tools/pdu_competitor_parse/README.md

-tool to parse different PDU lines and save them by series into Excel files for further competitior analysis work links to pages with list of all the pdu in each series shoud be provided manually
+tool to parse different PDU lines and save them by series into Excel files for further competitor analysis work

+links to pages with the list of all the PDU in each series should be provided manually